fiererlab/dada2_ONT/dada2_tutorial_ONT.Rmd

 1. Download this tutorial from github.
 Go to [the homepage](https://github.com/fiererlab/dada2_ONT), and click the green "Clone or download" button.
 Then click "Download ZIP", to save it to your computer.
 Unzip the file to access the R-script.
 2. Download the tutorial data from here [http://cme.colorado.edu/projects/bioinformatics-tutorials](http://cme.colorado.edu/projects/bioinformatics-tutorials)
 3. Install dorado, NanoPlot, cutadapt, chopper.
+This pipeline is only guaranteed to work using the versions with which it was first developed which are dorado 0.8.2, NanoPlot 1.44.0, chopper 0.8.0, cutadapt 4.9.
     - dorado can be downloaded from [https://github.com/nanoporetech/dorado](https://github.com/nanoporetech/dorado)
-    - NanoPlot can be installed with pip (pip install NanoPlot)
+    - NanoPlot can be installed with pip (pip install NanoPlot=1.44.0)
-    - chopper can be installed with conda (conda create -n chopper_env -c bioconda chopper)
+    - chopper can be installed with conda (conda create -n chopper_env -c bioconda chopper=0.8.0)
-    - cutadapt can be installed with conda (conda create -n cutadapt_env -c bioconda cutadapt)
+    - cutadapt can be installed with conda (conda create -n cutadapt_env -c bioconda cutadapt=4.9)
-4. Download the dada2-formatted reference database of your choice.
+4. Download the most recent dada2-formatted reference database of your choice.
 Link to download here: [https://benjjneb.github.io/dada2/training.html](https://benjjneb.github.io/dada2/training.html)

 ## Set up (part 2) - You are logged in to Rstudio on server (or have it open on your computer) ##

-First open the R script in Rstudio.
+First open the .R or .Rmd script in Rstudio.
 The R script is located in the tutorial folder you downloaded in the first step.
 You can navigate to the proper folder in Rstudio by clicking on the files tab and navigating to the location where you downloaded the github folder.
-Then click dada2_fiererlab and dada2_tutorial_16S.R to open the R  script.
+Then click dada2_ONT and dada2_tutorial_ONT.R or dada2_tutorial_ONT.Rmd  to open the R script.

 Now, install DADA2 & other necessary packages.
 If this is your first time on Rstudio server, when you install a package you might get a prompt asking if you want to create your own library.
 Answer 'yes' twice in the console to continue.